Air China: Premium Economy Class

+Economy Class

 Economy class cabin on an Airbus A350-900.

 Economy class is offered on all Air China aircraft.
 IFE with AVOD functionality is available on Boeing 777-300ER, Boeing 787-9, Airbus A350-900, Boeing 747 and newer Airbus A330 aircraft with different screen sizes and different systems from Panasonic and Thales.
 Universal power port and USB availability is different upon aircraft.
 Seats typically have a seat pitch of 31 inches, and a width of 17-18 inches, depending on aircraft.
 On Airbus A330s, economy class is in a 2-4-2 configuration, whilst on Airbus A350s and Boeing 787s, a 3-3-3 configuration is present.
 Boeing 747s and 777s have a 3-4-3 configuration.
 All narrowbody jets are configured in a 3-3 configuration except for the Comac ARJ21s, which have a 3-2 configuration.

 PhoenixMiles

-PhoenixMiles (凤凰知音 (feng huang zhī yīn), literally "Phoenix Partner"), is the frequent flyer program of Air China and its subsidiary Air China Inner Mongolia, Air Macau, Beijing Airlines, Dalian Airlines, Kunming Airlines, Shandong Airlines and Shenzhen Airlines.
+PhoenixMiles (凤凰知音 (feng huang zhī yīn), literally "Phoenix Spirit/Soulmate") is the frequent flyer program of Air China and its subsidiary Air China Inner Mongolia, Air Macau, Beijing Airlines, Dalian Airlines, Kunming Airlines, Shandong Airlines and Shenzhen Airlines.
 This is the first frequent flyer program launched in mainland China.
 It was designed to reward frequent flyers traveling internationally and domestically with Air China and its partner airlines.